RumblingLump/anxiety/scenes/act1.md

 hong({body:"0_squeeze"});
 ```

-b: Human!
-Listen, we're in danger!
+b: Människa!
+Lyssna,§should the comma be a period?§ vi är i fara!
 The danger is...

 `bb({body:"squeeze"})`